ibm-ecosystem-engineering/QueryCraft/document/Step 1. Data Ingestion.md

     table_name= querycraft_db2_test

-If the user needs to import a file specifying the delimiter for files other than CSV, the user can adjust the delimiter from the config.ini file:
+If the user needs to import a file specifying the delimiter for files other than CSV, the user can adjust the delimiter from the expertConfig.ini file:

 `delimiter = ,`

 **Usage:**

-Run the Data Ingestion module of the QueryCraft pipeline using the runQueryCraft.sh, file with the dataIngestion option after setting the superConfig.ini file to insert salary.csv into the querycraft_db2_test table in db2.
+Run the Data Ingestion module of the QueryCraft pipeline using the runQueryCraft.sh, file with the dataIngestion option after setting the simpleConfig.ini file to insert salary.csv into the querycraft_db2_test table in db2.

 `sh runQueryCraft.sh`